- Home

 When it comes to staying healthy, potassium plays an essential role.
 It helps regulate fluid levels in our bodies, improves muscle function, keeps our nervous system working properly, and plays a key role in heart health.

-Potassium is present in many different foods, but it’s especially prevalent in healthy wholefoods like fruits, vegetables, and pulses.
-Therefore, adding more potassium-rich foods to your diet will benefit your overall health as well.
+Potassium is present in many different foods – especially in healthy whole foods like fruits, vegetables, and pulses.
+So, adding more potassium-rich foods to your diet will likely benefit your overall health too.

 Most of us get enough potassium from eating a balanced diet, and for this reason supplements aren’t usually recommended unless you’re at risk of potassium deficiency.
 If you’re worried about your potassium levels, you should always speak to your GP before taking any supplements.